influxdata/docs-v2/content/telegraf/v1/data_formats/input/xpath_msgpack.md

   ## PROTOCOL-BUFFER definitions
   ## Protocol-buffer definition file
   # xpath_protobuf_file = "sparkplug_b.proto"
-  ## Name of the protocol-buffer message type to use in a fully qualified form.
+  ## Name of the protocol-buffer message type to use in a fully-qualified form.
   # xpath_protobuf_type = "org.eclipse.tahu.protobuf.Payload"
   ## List of paths to use when looking up imported protocol-buffer definition files.
   # xpath_protobuf_import_paths = ["."]